OlinDSA2025/olindsa2025.github.io/assignments/assignment_02.md

 ## Part 1: Doubly Linked List

 Implement a doubly linked list in Kotlin.
-Your class should work with any data type (use [Kotlin's generics](https://kotlinlang.org/docs/generics.html)) and support the following operations (we use ``T`` to refer to the data type stored in the underlying linked list..
+Your class should work with any data type (use [Kotlin's generics](https://kotlinlang.org/docs/generics.html)) and support the following operations (we use ``T`` to refer to the data type stored in the underlying linked list).

 ```kotlin
 /**